DUNE-DAQ/appfwk/docs/README.md

 When implenting a DAQ module, you'll want to `#include` the [`DAQModule.hpp` header](https://github.com/DUNE-DAQ/appfwk/blob/develop/include/appfwk/DAQModule.hpp), and derive your DAQ module from the `DAQModule` base class.
 The most important parts of `DAQModule.hpp` to an implementor of a DAQ module are the following:
 * `DEFINE_DUNE_DAQ_MODULE`: This is a macro which should be "called" at the bottom of your DAQ module's source file with an "argument" of the form `dunedaq::<your_package_name>::<your DAQ module name>`.
 E.g., `DEFINE_DUNE_DAQ_MODULE(dunedaq::dfmodules::DataGenerator)` [at the bottom of the dfmodules package's source file](https://github.com/DUNE-DAQ/dfmodules/blob/develop/plugins/DataGenerator.cpp)
 * `register_command`: takes as arguments the name of a command and a function which should execute when the command is received.
 The function is user defined, and takes an instance of `DAQModule::data_t` as argument. `DAQModule::data_t` is aliased to the `nlohmann::json` type and can thus be thought of as a blob of JSON-structured data.
 While in principle any arbitary name could be associated with any function of arbitrary behavior to create a command, in practice implementors of DAQ modules define commands associated with the DAQ's state machine: "_conf_", "_start_", "_stop_", "_scrap_".
 Not all DAQ modules necessarily need to perform an action for each of those transitions; e.g., a module may only be designed to do something during configuration, and not change as the DAQ enters the running state ("_start_") or exits it ("_stop_").
-* `init`: this pure virtual function's implementation is meant to create objects which are meant to be persistent for the lifetime of the DAQ module.
+* `init`: this pure virtual function's implementation is meant to create objects which are persistent for the lifetime of the DAQ module.
 It takes as an argument the type `DAQModule::data_t`.
 Typically it will use parameters from this JSON argument to define the persistent objects.
 For persistent objects of types which don't have an efficient copy assigment operator, a common idiom to declare as member data a `unique_ptr` to the type of interest and then, in `init`, to allocate the desired object on the heap using values from the JSON and point the `unique_ptr` member to it.
 Queues are commonly allocated in `init`; they'll be described in more detail later in this document.

 An conceptual example of what this looks like is the following simplified version of a DAQ module implementation.
 ```